huggingface/blog/assisted-generation-support-gaudi.md

 Note that the authors [2] prove that the target distribution is recovered when performing speculative sampling - this guarantees the same sampling quality as autoregressive sampling on the target itself.
 Therefore, the situations where not leveraging speculative sampling is not worthwhile have to do with the case where there are not enough savings in the relative size of the draft model or the acceptance rate of the draft model is not high enough to benefit from the smaller size of the draft model.

 There is a technique similar to Speculative Sampling, known as Assisted Generation.
 This was developed independently around the same time [3].
-The author integrated this method into HuggingFace Transformers, and the *.generate()* call now has an optional *assistant_model* parameter to enable this method.
+The author integrated this method into Hugging Face Transformers, and the *.generate()* call now has an optional *assistant_model* parameter to enable this method.

 ## Optimum-Habana